 Dwarfism: this quirk does not refer to the axe-wielding dwarves of lore.
 It describes a condition wherein the character possessing this quirk is disproportionately short.
 For game purposes, a dwarf will usually range between three and a half and five feet tall, not being small enough to qualify for the shrinking power and yet being of a size where he or she must usually have all gear and clothing custom fitted.

 Epilepsy: an epileptic character is prone to sudden fits of uncontrollable shaking.
 They can be caused by anything from stress to head injuries.
 A character will feel a seizure coming on 1d10 turns early, and they will last a like amount of time.
 Actions attempted while seizing are made at a -4 RS.
-Epileptic characters can postpone the onset of a seizure each turn they can pass a blue Willpower ACT.
+Epileptic characters can postpone the onset of a seizure each turn they can pass a blue Willpower ACTION.

 Feebleness: feebleness indicates a character who is highly susceptible to the loss of Negative Health, for they must calculate such as if their Fortitude trait was -1 RS in rank value.
 Characters with a higher Fortitude trait have much more Negative Health to lose thanks to this quirk, though admittedly they're in a better position to handle such a loss in the first place.

 Naturally, if the optional Negative Health rules are not in play, this quirk is irrelevant (not allowed).

 Gigantism: the flip side of dwarfism, gigantism indicates a character who is not just tall, but is disproportionately so.
 Such an individual will usually range between seven and eight and a half feet tall, and must have all of his or her clothing and gear custom-made.
 A character suffering from this quirk may also possess several related ailments, such as feebleness or even weak bones.